Quantum querying based on multicontrolled Toffoli gates for causal Feynman loop configurations and directed acyclic graphs: Conclusions

 \section{Conclusions}

-We have presented an improved quantum algorithm for the identification of causal configurations for multiloop Feynman diagrams, which is equivalent to querry DAG configurations of undirected graphs in graph theory.
-The approach presented in this paper construct the oracle operator through multicontrolled Toffoli gates and XNOT gates only, allowing to reduce the total number of qubits required significantly.
-Additionaly, the quantum circuit depth do not increase by adding extra edges per set, it depends exclusively on the eloop clauses.
-Due to the lowering on the number of qubits needed, it was possible to explore more complex multiloop topologies through the IBM Quantum platform, in particular, we explicitly implemented the three eloops with six and nine vertices, the four eloops with twelve and sixteen vertices, and the five eloops with five point interaction with ten edges, successfully identifying their causal configurations.
+We have presented an efficient and systematic quantum algorithm for identifying the causal configurations for multiloop Feynman diagrams, which is equivalent to querying DAG configurations of undirected graphs in graph theory.
+The approach presented in this paper defines an oracle operator using only multicontrolled Toffoli gates and NOT (Pauli-$X$) gates simplifying the design and encoding of the quantum circuits.
+Furthermore, it allows us to significantly reduce the total number of qubits required and the theoretical quantum circuit depth with respect to a binary-clause algorithm.

+We have also analysed the quantum complexity of the transpiled quantum circuits.
+In this case, the quantum circuit area is the most appropriate metric to assess the complexity of the quantum algorithm due to the fact that jointly evaluates the number of qubits and the transpiled quantum depth.
+The quantum circuit area of the proposed algorithm is smaller than that of the binary-clause algorithm, despite having a greater transpiled quantum circuit depth, thus showing a relevant improvement in quantum resource efficiency.
+The reduction in the number of qubits required has allowed us to explore complex multiloop topologies using the IBM Quantum platform; in particular, we have explicitly implemented three eloops with six and nine vertices, four eloops with twelve and sixteen vertices, and five eloops with a five point interaction and ten edges, successfully identifying their causal configurations.